Version May 2020

 ISO | International Organization for Standardization

-The following described quality requirements are made up of the market demands, the normative requirements and as well as of the requirements from the EU regulation “Medical Device Regulations 2017/745”.
+The following described quality requirements are made up of the market demands, the normative requirements and as well as of the requirements from the EU regulation “Medical Device Regulations 2017/745”, Medical Device Directive 93/42/EEC and German law for medical devices.

 The requirements which are described here apply in addition to the product-related specifications and drawings.